sharathkumar-md/VoiceClone/README.md

 ### Using the System

-RunPod is enabled by default!
+RunPod is enabled by default.
 Just use the system normally:

 ```python
 from story_narrator import StoryNarrator, StoryPrompt